Lisa Gonzalez, Director of Student Services

 Kimberly Chism, Reading Intervention Specialist

-Katie Pitre - Miss Katie has been with UMCS as a parent since 2019, and on staff since 2021 as an Education Specialist and English Language teacher.
+Katie Pitre (she/her) - Miss Katie has been with UMCS as a parent since 2019, and on staff since 2021 as an Education Specialist and English Language teacher.
 She is a former teaching artist for 20 years in the multidisciplinary performing arts in CA, and previously in NY where she lived for 11 years to pursue the performing arts professionally as an actor, singer, and dancer.
-Ms. Katie holds an MA in Educational Theatre from NYU, a 100-hour Yoga Teacher Certification from Barefoot Movement, and now facilitates open-level yoga classes independently.
-Katie is also a teaching Intern while in the process of gaining her second MA in Special Education with a CA teaching credential.
+Ms. Katie holds an MA in Educational Theatre from NYU, a MAE for Mild to Moderate Support Needs as an Education Specialist from Allianz International University, a 100-hour Yoga Teacher Certification from Barefoot Movement, and now facilitates open-level yoga classes independently.
 Katie approaches her work through the lens of neuro-divergence, equity, and creativity and enjoys the opportunity to support student’s growth and self-empowerment as a learner.
-She enjoys watching things grow, climbing trees, seeing into the distance from mountain tops, making large shapes with her body, singing in harmony, and laughing deeply.
+She enjoys watching things grow, sharing adventures with her family, swimming in rivers, climbing trees, seeing into the distance from mountain tops, making large shapes with her body, singing in harmony, and laughing deeply.
 She is grateful to be in service at Urban Montessori.

 Teacher James has been at UMCS since 2019.
 He began his career working in the Cognitive Behavioral field as a Registered Behavioral Technician for 3 years.
 He studied Psychology at San Francisco State University and intends to continue higher education up to a Ph.D.
 He is interested in Emotional Intelligence, Spiritual Development, Human Potential, and Moral Reasoning.
 In his spare time, he enjoys Art (Classical and Contemporary), Philosophy, Offering unneeded help, Games (MMO/RPG/RTS), Camping, Metaphysics, Statistics, and Dogs.